PEM-Humboldt/gsi_analysis/README.md

 ## How to run

 We suggest running the routines step by step, following the order of each script.
-Nevertheless, you can obtain the result for each dimenson independently.
+Nevertheless, you can obtain the result for each dimension independently.

 The database must be stored in a root folder to be read throughout the process.